Midyphil Billones: Metropolitan Archbishop of Jaro

 On February 2, 2025, Pope Francis appointed Billones as the fourteenth Metropolitan Archbishop of Jaro.
 He succeeded Jose Romeo Lazo, who resigned a year after reaching the mandatory retirement age of 75.
 His appointment coincided with Candlemas.
 He was installed exactly two months later in the presence of Lazo, Archbishop José S. Palma of Cebu, Cardinal Jose Advincula of Manila, and Archbishop Charles John Brown, Apostolic Nuncio to the Philippines.
 He received the pallium from Pope Leo XIV on June 29 in Rome, coinciding with the Solemnity of Saints Peter and Paul.

+He was appointed apostolic administrator of the Diocese of Kabankalan on August 11, 2026, after its bishop, Louie Galbines, was installed as Bishop of Bacolod.